The Diderot Effect, Why We Buy Things We Do Not Need

 .

-The Diderot Effect is real and most of us suffer from it.
-For example, there is a special event coming up and we go out and buy a new outfit.
-We have a fully functioning wardrobe but The Diderot Effect leads to the need for a new outfit and many of the accessories to go along with it.
+The Diderot Effect is accurate, and most of us suffer from it.
+For example, a special event is coming up, and we buy a new outfit.
+We have a fully functioning wardrobe, but The Diderot Effect requires a new outfit and many accessories.

 You get the idea.
-Many of you may have never heard of The Diderot effect but we all surely have experienced it from time to time.
+Many of you may have never heard of The Diderot effect, but we have all experienced it occasionally.

-When buying something we actually need or there is a change in life The Diderot Effect can cause people to buy things we do not need us to (we feel) enhance or complement that change.
-Please bless us with some of your examples of how this may have happened in your life in the comments below.
+When buying something we need or there is a change in life, The Diderot Effect can cause people to buy things we do not need us to (we feel) enhance or complement that change.
+Please bless us with examples of how this may have happened in your life in the comments below.

 Some Of The Reasons I Believe We Buy Things We Do Not Need